 WEATHER IN VIETNAM IN JULY:

 Vietnam in July continues the weather trend from the previous months.
-The central region swims in the sun, while the far north and far south faces the rain.
+The central region swims in the sun, while the far north and far south face the rain.

 WEATHER IN VIETNAM IN AUGUST: